-Dr. Karim has lectured at various universities in North America, Europe, and Asia.
-He delivered the keynote address of the conference on “A World in Flux: The Movement of Conflict in the 21st Century” at the University of Toronto Munk Centre for Global Affairs in 2013; the 2007 Laurier Institute / University of British Columbia Multiculturalism Lecture (broadcast on CBC Radio One program, IDEAS); the keynote address at the 2006 Public Broadcasters Global Media Summit on Multiculturalism, Taipei, Taiwan in 2006; the 2003 Dallas Smythe Lecture at Simon Fraser University in Vancouver; and the 2002 Distinguished Lecture of the Joint Doctoral Program in Communication of Concordia University, the University of Montreal and the University of Quebec.
+Professor Karim has lectured at various universities in North America, Europe, and Asia.
+He has been the keynote speaker at the 2016 Simon Fraser University / Aga Khan University International Summer Program on the Expressions of Muslim Diversity in Vancouver; the 2015 International Ginan Conference, London, UK; the 2013 conference “A World in Flux: The Movement of Conflict in the 21st Century” at the University of Toronto’s Munk Centre for Global Affairs; the 2011 Summer School of the United Nations Alliance of Civilizations, Lisbon, Portugal; the 2007 Laurier Institute / University of British Columbia Multiculturalism Lecture (broadcast on CBC Radio One program, IDEAS); the 2006 Public Broadcasters Global Media Summit on Multiculturalism, Taipei, Taiwan in 2006; the 2003 Dallas Smythe Lecture at Simon Fraser University; and the 2002 Distinguished Lecture of the Joint Doctoral Program in Communication of Concordia University, the University of Montreal and the University of Quebec.

 Consider ordering these volumes for your institutional libraries.

 “An important blow for reason and insight, these studies should be made widely available to college and high school students and not least the reader-citizen” – John D.H.
 Downing, Founding Director, Global Media Research Center, Southern Illinois University

 “This volume [Re-Imagining the Other] brings together leading scholars and experts who explore a myriad of interrelated topics from historical, sociological, cultural, relational, and communicational perspectives” – Yahya R. Kamalipour, Director, Center for Global Studies, Purdue University